SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 4.md

 The system is ready to accept data and serve queries now!
 The next set of instructions will keep the following loop running in a Psql console in the background while you continue with the other commands in this article.
 It generates fake data every second or two.

-1. Open **New Query** console and paste the following query to create the http_request load generator.
+1.Open **New Query** console and paste the following query to create the http_request load generator.

 ```
 -- loop continuously writing records every 1/4 second